 But believing that such a thing as “God” exists was far more basic, far more preliminary and set in place back during my youngest days.

 Can you see the difference?
 Isn’t that distinction pretty clear when you think about it?
 I was raised to believe in a supernatural deity from the time I could speak—no choice was involved at all.
 I just always believed in God because that’s how the world was presented to me, and to me at the time, it made the most sense out of things.

-If I hadn’t been raised in a Christian home, would I still have believed that there is an Invisible Spirit behind everything that happens?
+If I hadn’t have been raised in a Christian home, would I still have believed that there is an Invisible Spirit behind everything that happens?
 I don’t know.
-Maybe I would have.
-It’s hard to say.
-I know many atheists would insist that atheism is the default position, but I would have to disagree depending on how you define the word “atheist” (and if you didn’t already know there is a raging debate on that subject, I dare you to ask someone who’s an outspoken atheist).
+Maybe I would have; it’s hard to say.
+I know many atheists would insist that atheism is the default position, but I tend to disagree depending on how you define the word “atheist” (and if you didn’t already know there is a raging debate on that subject, I dare you to ask someone who’s an outspoken atheist).

 What I do know is that your beliefs aren’t always things you can just choose like you’re in a cafeteria or something.
 Most of the time, your beliefs are simply an automatic thing.
 They are a spontaneous response to what you have seen and learned.
 They just happen.

 You can choose to delve deeper into a topic, of course.
 At least some volition is involved whenever you choose to spend time thinking about a topic, or reading about it, or talking about it with other people.
 All of that involves choices.
 But that’s merely choosing how much information you really want to take in before drawing your conclusions about a matter.
 The beliefs that follow simply are what they are, and they result from what you learned or experienced along the way while seeking out the truth for yourself.